Scholarship Excellence Award

 Evaluation

-The Awards Committee (made up of selected participants and previous awardees knowledgeable in the area of submission) will review all submissions and present their final award nominees to the IDEC Board of Directors for approval and ratification.
+A jury of professionals (previous awardees and/or IDEC members knowledgeable in the area of submission) will review all nominations and evaluate based on a common rubric.
+Final award nominees are presented to the IDEC Board of Directors for approval and ratification.
 Award winners will be publicly celebrated at the annual conference and will be announced to the full international IDEC community.

 Service Commitment to Continued Excellence